 This guide will help you understand

-Analysis > create a report using the steps below.
+Analysis -> create a Funnel using the steps below.

 Note: The expression that checks whether this is customer's first-ever purchase is not necessary if you are looking at the lifetime of values.
 If however, you would be looking at last 30 days only, and you would not include this expression, it would include the customer's first purchase for that period, not the customer's first-ever purchase.
 Keep that in mind while adjusting this funnel.
 When working with the lifetime value, you can use a running aggregate instead of an expression in that report.